|

 to get off or at least return one day.
 I never did

-but maybe tomorrow I will see the movie (Captain
+but I did see the movie (Captain

 reassured that it was still beautiful and green

-just like it looks in
+just like it looks in the movie

 Captain Corelli's

-What right do I have to
+So what right do I have to

 make a website for Kefallonia, having only